Basis-Theory/docs/source/includes/_exchange_templates.md

 ### Exchange Template Code Schema

 All exchange template code snippets must export a function which takes in a [context object](#exchange-template-code-context-schema) and returns a [token object](#exchange-template-code-response-schema).
-An example code snippet is:

 ### Exchange Template Code Context Schema